The Legend and History of Glastonbury Festival

 Glastonbury Festival 2022

-After a two-year hiatus due to quarantine regulations and restrictions, Glastonbury will be making its return this year and will take place from 22 to 26 June.
+After a two-year hiatus due to quarantine regulations and restrictions, Glastonbury will be making its return this year from June 22 to 26.
 While the full line-up has yet to be released by organisers, performers confirmed so far are American singer-songwriter Billie Eilish and music icon Diana Ross.
 Other famed musicians that are rumoured to be performing this year include Paul McCartney, Kendrick Lamar, Elton John, Aerosmith and Arctic Monkeys.

 Consistent with previous years, Glastonbury will once again be supporting organisations like Oxfam, WaterAid and Greenpeace.
 It will also be helping to benefit charities like Kiota Women's Health and Development (KIWOHEDE), Small Steps Project, The Bhopal Medical Appeal and SOS Africa.